Email signature

 Your specific questions

-Set up your mailbox(es) using the Spark tutorial:
+Set up your email account(s) using the Spark tutorial:

-Once the application has been installed and set up, all you have to do to configure your signature is go to the "Settings" menu:
+Once the app has been installed and set up, to configure your signature, simply go to the "Settings" menu:

 Select the “Signatures” tab:

-In your user interface, under "Email signatures", select and copy the "HTML code" displayed below the signature:
+In your user interface, under the “Email signatures” section, select and copy the “HTML code” displayed below the signature:

-In Spark, click on the "Add a signature" button, then on the "HTML" button and paste your code :
+In Spark, click the “Add a signature” button, then the “HTML” button, and paste your code:

-And that's it, your signature is set up, and will be automatically updated when you make any future changes.
+And there you have it – your signature is set up and will be automatically updated whenever you make future changes.

-Now you can test your signature by sending yourself an email BUT BEWARE that the link to your signature is NEVER active when the email is sent, only when it is received.
+All that’s left is to test your signature by sending yourself an email BUT PLEASE NOTE: the link in your signature is NEVER active whilst you’re editing the email; it only becomes active once you’ve received it.

 Direct link

-1. Copy the HTML code of your email signature from your CARD.PM user account (select the text in blue then right-click > copy).
+1. Copy the HTML code for your email signature from your CARD.PM user account by selecting the blue text, right-clicking and choosing ‘Copy’.

-1. Once you have copied your HTML file from your computer, go to MAIL > PREFERENCES > SIGNATURES and click on the "+" icon for the email account of your choice (if you have more than one).
+2. Once you’ve copied your HTML file, open the MAIL app on your computer, go to PREFERENCES > SIGNATURES and click the ‘+’ icon next to the email account of your choice (if you have more than one).

-At this point, either an "automatic" text will insert itself into the signature, or you can write a short text such as "essay" for example.
+At this point, either some ‘automatic’ text will be inserted into the signature automatically, or you can type in a short message such as ‘test’, for example.

-Next, exit the preferences and close the Apple Mail application.
+Next, exit Preferences and then close the Apple Mail app.

-For your information, this file is created automatically when you add a signature in the Mail preferences (step 2 of this tutorial) and it is this file that you will need to modify to personalise your email signature with the CARD.P signature.
+For your information, this file is created automatically when you add a signature in Mail’s preferences (step 2 of this tutorial), and it is this file that you’ll need to edit to customise your email signature with the CARD.P signature.

-To do this, go to your Mac desktop:
+To do this, you need to go to your Mac’s desktop:

-Keep the header in green and modify the code in red with your own HTML
+Keep the header in green and edit the code in red with your own HTML

-3.2. click on the GO tab and simultaneously press the ALT / OPTION KEY
+3.2.
+Click the ‘Go’ tab and, at the same time, press the ALT / OPTION key

-• In the Go to folder dialog box, enter: ~/Library
+• In the Go to Folder dialogue box, enter: ~/Library

 Click Go.

-3.6. open the .mailsignature file with your text editor: here, you need to keep the header (green frame) and replace the body (in red) with the HTML code generated in step 1 (red frame in the screenshot below).
+3.6.
+Open the .mailsignature file in your text editor: here, you’ll need to keep the header (green box) and replace the body (in red) with the HTML code generated in step 1 (red box in the screenshot below)

-Area to keep in green and replace in red with the HTML code for your signature (copied from step 1)
+The green section should be kept, whilst the red section should be replaced with the HTML code for your signature (copied in step 1)

-Before opening the Mail application again, you need to lock the .mailsignature file by right-clicking on it > then click on "Read information" and tick the "Locked" box.
+Before reopening the Mail app, you must lock the .mailsignature file by right-clicking on it > then click on ‘View Properties’ and tick the ‘Locked’ box

 1. Check the result of your professional email signature

-Now open the Apple Mail application and prepare a test email by selecting your signature.
+Now, open the Apple Mail app and compose a test email by selecting your signature.

 Direct link

-• Open and connect to your CARD.PM user interface on your iPhone from your SAFARI **browser (essential) then go to the "EMAIL SIGNATURE" section.
+• Open and log in to your CARD.PM user interface on your iPhone via your **Safari browser (this is essential), then go to the "EMAIL SIGNATURE" section

-• Once your signature is on the screen, tap on the "COPY SIGNATURE" button, which then turns green with the text "SIGNATURE IS COPYED".
+• Once your signature is on the screen, tap the “COPY SIGNATURE” button, which will then turn green and display the text “SIGNATURE COPIED”

-• Then go to the Settings menu on your iPhone
+• You must then go to the Settings menu on your iPhone

-• Once you're in the signature management menu, all you have to do is paste your signature in the box provided, selecting the right email account.
+• Once in the signature management menu, simply paste your signature into the designated field by selecting the correct email account.

-IMPORTANT: You must insert at least one character above or below the image for it to be taken into account by the Mail application.
-You can also, for example, add a personalised text: "Yours truly" / "Your first name" or a simple dot "." or hyphen "-" below the image of your signature.
-Without this step, the signature will not load in your emails.
+IMPORTANT: You must include at least one character above or below the image for it to be recognised by the Mail app.
+You could, for example, add a personalised message such as: “Kind regards” / “your first name” or a simple full stop “.” or hyphen “-” below your signature image.
+Without this step, the signature will not appear in your emails.

-• Once you've pasted the signature, you need to shake (yes, shake) your iPhone hard to bring up the "Undo Modify Attributes" menu **this will depend on your OS version (before iOS 13).
+• Once you’ve pasted the signature, you must then shake (yes, shake) your iPhone vigorously to bring up the “Cancel/Edit Attributes” menu this will depend on your OS version (prior to iOS 13)

-Tap on "Yes" and then tap on the arrow at the top left < Mail
+Tap “Yes”, then tap the arrow < Mail in the top-left corner

-Now all you have to do is test your new signature by editing a new email from your mail application.
+You can then test your new signature by composing a new email in your Mail app.

-Your signature should then appear at the bottom of your email.
+Your signature should now appear at the bottom of your email.

-If you get stuck on one of the steps or if it doesn't work, we advise you to restart your iPhone and re-start following all the steps in this tutorial or try using the [Spark] application (https://sparkmailapp.com/download).
+If you get stuck on any of the steps or if it doesn’t work, we recommend restarting your iPhone and starting again by carefully following all the steps in this tutorial, or trying it with the Spark

 Direct link